MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 # The study case is divided as follows:

-## 1. Load the dataset, scrub and explore the data by making some visualizations
+## 1. Load the dataset, scrub and explore the data by making some basic visualizations
+The target is to understand the data and be sure that I am working with cleaned data — data that is organized, complete, recent, and generally high quality.
 _Methodology: python_

 ## 2. Headcount segmentation: